What a CSA is

 CSA stands for Community Supported Agriculture.

 It is simply a farm share program between our local farm and the community of CSA members who receive the food the farm produces.
-CSA is both an investment and a risk for both the farmer and the member who joins.
-Our members purchase a share of the harvest around late spring and in return receive a weekly supply of our fresh, premium quality, organically grown (AO organic certification #10966) seasonal vegetable harvest, from February through July/early August, picked at their peak of ripeness and flavour.
-The members agree to share in the inherent benefits and risks of the agricultural season.
-It helps farmers distribute risk when there are unexpected increases or decreases in supply, and to manage our crops (or stock) as per known demand.
+Our members purchase a share of the annual growing season's harvest in advance, around early December and in return receive a weekly supply of our fresh, premium quality, organically grown (AO organic certification #10966) seasonal vegetable harvest, from February through mid August, picked at their peak of ripeness and flavour.
+The members agree to share in the inherent bounty/benefits and risks of the agricultural season.
+It helps farmers distribute risk and remain viable when there are unexpected increases or decreases in supply, and to manage our crops (or stock) as per known demand.
 CSA enables us to plan and budget each year.
 The arrangement guarantees the farmer financial support and enables many smaller sustainable farms to stay in business - literally!

 In sharing some of the farmers' risk and bounty, CSA also helps connect eaters more closely to the farm and knowledge of food production methods and the daily realities of growing food.
 CSA seeks to connect consumers with the real story of their food and in doing so engender a deeper value for food and the process of growing it.

 With only 2% of Australians (approx) actually producing food for the other 98%, people are increasingly separated from the source of their food.
 Community Supported Agriculture is a response to this issue.
 It is a model that emphasizes locally grown, which promotes a local economy, and a safe food system.
 Participation in CSA leads to a deeper understanding of our interdependence on one another and the land.